 Fun "ice cream" things to do with your kids:

-- 5 Super Yummy Ways for your Family To Enjoy Ice Cream This Summer
+- 5 Super Yummy Ways for your Family To Enjoy Ice Cream

-- Kids Will Love to Make This DIY Frozen Hot Cocoa Ice Cream
+- DIY Frozen Hot Cocoa Ice Cream

-- Macaroni KID Cooks - Ice Cream Cake
+- DIY Ice Cream Cake

 RyanJLane from Getty Images Signatures via Canva |